InformaticsMatters/docker-neo4j-ansible/README.md

 >   The host and API key typically come from the kube config file,
     the API coming from the user token.

-You'll also need AWS credentials to access the graph data (expected in an S3 bucket): -
+You'll also need AWS credentials to allow the graph loader container, part of the graph deployment, to access the graph data.
+The credentials must give you permission to execute `s3:Get*` and `s3:List*` actions in your chosen graph bucket and path: -

     $ export AWS_ACCESS_KEY_ID=1234
     $ export AWS_SECRET_ACCESS_KEY=abcdefghi

-With credentials set you should be able to run the main playbook: -
+You might want to create a `parameters.yaml` file from the `parameter-template.yaml` example.
+Adjust the values to suite your needs and then, with AWS credentials set, you should be able to run the main playbook: -

-    $ ansible-playbook site.yaml
+    $ ansible-playbook -e @parameters.yaml site.yaml

 >   The `ansible.cfg` and `inventory.yaml` files exist simply to avoid
     playbook warnings when running from the command-line within this project.